pikhosh/docs/docs/faq.md

 Nope!
 Isar is often fast enough if you only rely on filters.

-### Are there limitations?

-- Only the first 1024 bytes of a string can be used for an prefix where clause

 ### Does Isar increase the size of my app?

 A little bit, yes.
 Isar will increase the download size of your app about 1 - 1.5 MB.
+Isar Web only a few KB.

 ### The docs are incorrect / there is a typo.

 Oh no, sorry.
 Please [open an issue](https://github.com/isar/isar/issues/new/choose) or even better a [PR](https://github.com/isar/docs) to fix it 💪.